web3-storage/w3up-client/README.md

 However, `w3up-client` can be used for any service that complies to the w3up [specs](https://github.com/web3-storage/specs) and [protocol](https://github.com/web3-storage/w3protocol/).

-> By you or your users registering a w3up beta Space via email confirmation with either [NFT.Storage](http://NFT.Storage) or [web3.storage](http://web3.storage), you agree to the relevant w3up beta Terms of Service ([web3.storage](https://console.web3.storage/terms) [NFT.Storage](https://console.nft.storage/terms)).
+> By you or your users registering a w3up beta Space via email confirmation with either [NFT.Storage](http://NFT.Storage) or [web3.storage](http://web3.storage), you agree to the relevant w3up beta Terms of Service ([web3.storage](https://console.web3.storage/terms), [NFT.Storage](https://console.nft.storage/terms)).
 If you have an existing non-w3up beta account with NFT.Storage or web3.storage and register for the w3up beta version of the same product (NFT.Storage or web3.storage) using the same email, then at the end of the beta period, these accounts will be combined.
-Until the beta period is over and this migration occurs, uploads to w3up will not appear in your NFT.Storage or web3.storage account (and vice versa), even if you register with the same email.
+Until the beta period is over and this migration occurs, uploads to w3up will not appear in your NFT.Storage or web3.storage account (and vice versa), even if you register with the same email (_coming soon!_).

 In terms of whether you or your user should register the Space (and more broadly how to integrate `w3up-client`), there are three general wasy to integrate.
 - (Simplest) Client-server: You (the developer) own the Space and register it with the service of your choosing, and your user uploads to your backend infra before you upload it to the service
-- (More complex) [Direct upload from client](#direct-upload-from-client): You own the Space and register it with the service of your choosing, but you give a delegated UCAN token to your user to upload directly to the service
+- (More complex) [Server-owned space with direct upload from end-user](#server-owned-space-with-direct-upload-from-end-user): You own the Space and register it with the service of your choosing, but you give a delegated UCAN token to your user to upload directly to the service
 - (Most complex) [User-owned](#user-owned): Your user owns the Space and registers it (likely with the service you choose for them in your code, but not necessarily), and they use it to upload directly with the service (if you want to instrument visibility into what they’re uploading, you’ll have to write separate code in your app for it)

 The first and simplest of these options (client-server) is covered in-depth in this section, though the other two options are discussed further down in the README as well.